olegv142/esp32-ble-uart-mx/README.md

 * proceed with flashing in Arduino

 ## Host API
 The host API implementation for python may be found in **python/ble_multi_adapter.py**.
 It supports all protocol variants using either physical serial port or USB CDC.
-Be ware that USB CDC link typically receives some debug information during ESP32 boot.
-So its better to use stream tags to filter out that messages not related to the adapter or just use it only for data transmission.

 ## Testing